Tap Replacement Cost

 Mixer Tap Cost

-These taps are very similar to pillar taps, but instead of two individual taps, there are two different handles controlling the hot and cold water, but only one outlet.
-Again, these are found in bathrooms and kitchens and are the usual choice for bathtubs.
+These taps are very similar to pillar taps, but instead of 2 individual taps, there are 2 different handles controlling the hot and cold water through a single outlet.
+They're a common choice for both kitchens and bathrooms, and are often used on bathtubs.

 Monobloc Tap Cost

-These taps have become more prevalent in recent years.
-Instead of a simple twist or turn handle, it has a free handle that controls the amount of water flow by lifting up and down, and the temperature by going side to side.
+These taps have become more common in recent years.
+Instead of a simple twist or turn handle, a monobloc tap has a single lever that controls the water flow by lifting up and down and the temperature by moving side to side.

 Boiling Water Taps

-As well as the tap itself, this type of installation also involves an additional boiler-like unit to heat the water to boiling point.
-These are a more expensive investment than standard taps, costing anywhere between £300 and £600.
-Installation can also take longer, so you should also budget for the additional labour costs when hiring a plumber.
+As well as the tap itself, boiling water tap installation also involves an additional boiler-like unit to heat the water to boiling point.
+These are a more expensive investment than standard taps, costing anywhere between £300 and £600 for the unit alone.
+Installation takes longer than a standard tap swap, so budget for additional labour costs of around £100 to £150 when hiring a plumber.

 Garden Tap Cost